Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Resetting margins on page 2

-Before you begin...
+Before you begin

-The <WordPerfect> menu must be enabled for the following menu choices to be visible.
-(Right-click on the menu bar to choose a <WordPerfect> menu.)
+The <WordPerfect> menu must be enabled for the following menu choices to be visible (right-click on the menu bar to choose a <WordPerfect> menu).

-As with some other programs, changing default format settings means modifying the program's default template.
-The default template is the one that is currently specified in Tools, Settings, Files, Template.
-You might want to locate this file and make a copy of it to back it up before making extensive changes to it.
-[See the page on templates for more information sbout finding (and fixing) this important file.]
+This is easy to do (see Method 1) — and undo — but you might want to locate this special file and make a copy of it as back up before making extensive changes to it.
+[See the page on templates for more detailed information sbout finding, modifying, and fixing this important file.]

 Method 1

 For example, you might want to change the current font, font size, or page margins and make them the default for all new documents, too.
-Here's how do it.

-a) For font changes, click the Font Face and/or Font Size drop lists on the Editor's property bar and make your selections.
+[a] For font changes, click the Font Face and/or Font Size drop lists on the Editor's property bar and make your selections.
 When you do that, you will see new [Font] and/or [Font Size] codes appear in the Contents pane of the Styles Editor dialog.

 Tip: